 Helping your family save a little bit can go a long way.
 Here are three tips to cut costs.

-The good news is, even if you live in a state that is expensive for memory care, like New Jersey, low-cost options are available.
+The good news is that even if you live in a state that’s expensive for memory care, low-cost options are available.